 Each list was progressively refined by investigation until the smallest number of matches was obtained.
 The average number in the smallest refined category developed in each case was four .
 Three Punchbowl burials were determined to be smaller portions of one of the other twenty “Unknowns” recovered with larger amounts of remains present.
 In these three cases disinterment was not recommended.
 Disinterment and a full forensic review was recommended in 20 of the 23 Punchbowl cases investigated.
 The investigation in 17 of these cases resulted in the smallest refined number of matches being five or less, including four cases which were refined to only a single match to the specific unknown casualty.

-When asked on their intent for pursuing the unknowns from the USS California, a senior JPAC Laboratory Manager reported the laboratory would not attempt to identify ANY remains which were found in the water and could not be securely placed as recovered from the USS California, including any remains recovered on December 7, 1941 and recorded in the Bureau of Naval Medicine documents as USS California casualties.
-As a result of this arrogant and illogical stance, not a single USS California “Unknown” from the Punchbowl was ever the subject of a JPAC forensic examination.
+When asked on their intent for pursuing the identification of unknowns from the USS California, a senior JPAC Laboratory Manager reported the laboratory would not attempt to identify ANY remains which were found in the water and could not be securely placed as recovered from the USS California, including any remains recovered on December 7, 1941 and recorded in the Bureau of Naval Medicine documents as USS California casualties.
+As a result of this stance, not a single USS California “Unknown” from the Punchbowl was ever the subject of a JPAC forensic examination.

 Fortunately, JPAC has now been disbanded and there is hope that the new Defense POW/MIA Accounting Agency (DPAA) will now read Chief Stone’s Investigative Reports and identifications of the USS California unknowns will begin.